-The Company's Board of Directors is composed of nine members divided into three classes with staggered three-year terms for each class.
-Based on the recommendations of the Nominating Committee, the Board of Directors has nominated James A. Fine, Jr., Elton C. Parker, Jr. and James E. Scott for election to serve for a three-year period or until their respective successors have been elected and qualified.
+The Company's Board of Directors is composed of nine members, divided into three classes with staggered three-year terms for each class.
+Based on the recommendations of the Nominating Committee, the Board of Directors has nominated J. Allen Fine, Joseph B. Dempster, Jr. and James H. Speed, Jr. for election to serve for a three-year period or until their respective successors have been elected and qualified.
+David L. Francis, a member of the Board since 1982, is not standing for re-election and will retire from the Board following the expiration of his term at the Annual Meeting.